 Using 'a guide to making general practice dementia friendly' case study

 Benbecula Medical Practice were interested in using the guide and checklist to facilitate a structured approach to improving the way they work to support the patients in their practice who live with dementia.
-In this case study, Benbecula Medical Practice share their experience of using the guide.
+Read their case study: Using a guide to making general practice dementia friendly - experience of Benbecula Medical Practice.